Monday, 15 December 1941 Hucknall - a coal mining town

 mentioned that the Navy was bringing across the water 13oz out of every

 lb of flour.
-A dance followed the presentation.
+A dance followed the presentation."

-But where are the plaques now?
+But where is the Admiralty plaque now?